Introduction and Timeline

 In summary, with the assumed station coverage, we should be able to support:

-In situ latencies are higher because of the high rate observations extending a couple of weeks after the end of the RSWs into the bad downlink period.
+In situ latencies are higher because of the high rate observations extending some weeks after the end of the RSWs into the worse downlink period.
+No latencies are higher than 90 days.

 Scope for More Data Generation